Ultimate Guitar: Features

-The Pit is the part of the site where the registered UGers can discuss multiple topics, including those that do not necessarily have to do with guitar or even music, including political, religious and topical issues.
-Although The Pit is a miscellaneous section, all standards are upheld.

-On August 12, 2007, the Ultimate Guitar site launched "UG Profiles", a feature which allowed users to add profiles for each of their bands, upload pictures of themselves, as well as gear, display their "guitar skills", join groups of interest, and add other users to friends lists.
-This was intended for networking, advertising gear, and bands in a similar way to other sites such as MySpace.
-At one time the site featured MP3 functionality, allowing users to upload their own recordings to their profiles, however that feature was disabled due to lack of use and legal liability in the case of copyright violations.
-The MP3 functionality was removed some time before September 1, 2014.

-Users are able to request tablature in the site's Tab Talk forum.
-Tabs can be voted from 1 star (the worst) to 5 stars (the best), and comments can be made about the tab.
-Tabs of entire albums can also be submitted.
-Files such as basic guitar tabs and bass tabs can be read from an Internet browser, or copied and viewed off-line in a text editor in ASCII format.
-Guitar Pro and Power Tab files are run through programs that can play the tablature.
-These files can be saved and opened on the user's computer.
-Tabs are searchable by artist, album, or song name.
-Songs in non-European languages are often romanized.
+Users of Ultimate Guitar are able to view, request, vote and comment on tablatures in the site's forum.
+Guitar Pro and Power Tab files can be run through programs in order to play the tablature.
+Members can also submit album, multimedia and gear reviews, as well as guitar lessons and news articles.
+Approved works are published on the website.
+The forum is moderated, but there has been no censorship of curse and swear words since September 1, 2015.

+From 2007 until 2014, Ultimate Guitar allowed its users to create profiles, enabling social networking in a way similar to sites such as MySpace and Facebook.
+Profiles allowed users to promote their musical projects, photos of gear, snippets of original music, and more.
+The feature was disabled due to lack of use, as well as legal liability due to copyright violations.

 Relationships with music publishers and songwriters

-In late 2004 to early 2005, after taborama and mxtabs.net began closing due to legal threats from the Music Publishers Association of America, UG saw a surge of new users flock to the community.
+In late 2004 to early 2005, after Taborama and MXtabs.net began closing due to legal threats from the Music Publishers Association of America, UG saw a surge of new users flock to the community.
 UG argued that it was not subject to the MPA legal actions because its headquarters were in Russia and the site’s practices complied with Russian laws.
 Since then, UG has signed license agreements with thousands of publishers, including Sony, EMI, Peermusic, Alfred, Hal Leonard, Faber and Music Sales, through which the songwriters receive compensation for the display of the tabs.

 On April 10, 2010, Ultimate Guitar entered an additional licensing agreement with Harry Fox Agency.
 The agreement included rights for lyrics display, title search and tablature display with download and print capabilities.
 HFA's over 44,000 represented publishers have the opportunity to opt into the licensing arrangement with UG.